kentcdodds/old-kentcdodds.com/content/blog/dont-sync-state-derive-it/index.md

 this as well, but they also take it a step further with ["computed values"](https://mobx.js.org/refguide/computed-decorator.html) which is basically an API to give you memoized and optimized derived state values.
-What makes it even better that what we already have is that the computation is only processed when it's accessed.
+What makes it even better than what we already have is that the computation is only processed when it's accessed.

 For (contrived) example: